Tamoxifen (By mouth)

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 You may need to take this medicine for 5 years or longer.

 - Swallow the tablet whole.
 You may take this medicine with or without food.